dmmontoto/cse15l-lab-reports/week-three-lab-report.md

 }
 ```

 * Below are two inputs as JUnit tests, that do not induce a failure.
-The first test, for `reverseInPlace()`, fails to point out the bug because the array has a signle element, and the sympton is the same as the input.
-Test two, for `reversed()`, fails to point out the bug because the input is an emtpy array, and so is the symptom.
+The first test, for `reverseInPlace(int[] arr)`, fails to point out the bug because the array has a signle element, and the sympton is the same as the input.
+Test two, for `reversed(int[] arr)`, fails to point out the bug because the input is an emtpy array, and so is the symptom.

 ```
 @Test